jdeath/CheckRoyalCaribbeanPrice/README.md

 You simply run the script.
 It will prompt you to select the ship and sailing from a menu.
 - `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe`.

-Defaults to USD currency.
+Defaults to system defined currency.
 If you want a different currency, for example DKK:
 - `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`

 If you are looking for a specific ship or sail date, you may also specify them on the command line as well.
 Some examples are: